Emosapien

 4. Symptom or Trigger Logs

 For clients managing specific diagnoses (e.g., PTSD, panic disorder, chronic pain), keeping track of symptoms and triggers can uncover important insights.
+If the treatment plan includes EMDR, a brief refresher on EMDR basics for therapists can help you keep SUD, VOC, closure, and between-session monitoring in the same clinical frame.

 Features to look for: